platothegeek/theSCPdatabase/README.md

 ###### How do I turn in the project?

 * As you make code changes, **frequently commit and push to GitHub**.
-* You will be required to submit the GitHub URL and the URL to the live site - watch slack for details.
+* You will be required to submit the GitHub URL and the URL to the live site in the [Project Tracker](https://docs.google.com/spreadsheets/d/1hf9D0cacxPg8xNW_BFNcS-V-3S0r-Z8_FY8BIRofl28/edit#gid=1372837631).

 ---